Schenkerian analysis: Unfolding

 In his later writings (from 1930 onwards), Schenker sometimes used a special sign to denote the unfolding, an oblique beam connecting notes of the different voices that are conceptually simultaneous, even if they are presented in succession in the single line performing the unfolding.

 Register transfer, coupling

-"Register transfer" is the motion of one or several voices into a different octave (i.e. into a different register).
+"Register transfer" is the motion of one or several voices into a different octave (i.e., into a different register).
 Schenker considers that music normally unfolds in one register, the "obligatory register" (Ger.
 Obligate Lage), but at times is displaced to higher or lower registers.
 These are called, respectively, "ascending register transfer" (Ger.
 Höherlegung) and "descending register transfer" (Ger.
 Tieferlegung).
-Register transfers are particularly striking in piano music (and that for other keyboard instruments), where contrasts of register (and the distance between the two hands) may have a striking, quasi orchestral effect.
+This becomes a key expressive tool in keyboard music due to limited timbral nuance.
 "Coupling" is when the transferred parts retain a link with their original register.
 The work, in this case, appears to unfold in two registers in parallel.

 Voice exchange

 Voice exchange is a common device in counterpoint theory.
 Schenkerians view it as a means of elaborating a chord by modifying its position.
 Two voices exchange their notes, often with passing notes in between.
 At the end of the example of Beethoven's Op.
 109 above, the bass and soprano exchange their notes: G♯ is transferred from bass to soprano, while E is transferred from soprano to bass.
 The exchange is marked by crossed lines between these notes.